tomeeeS/ScrollPickerDemo/README.md

 ### [ScrollPicker](https://github.com/tomeeeS/ScrollPicker) (scroll_picker library module, which will be your only dependency from here if you include it in your project)
 * Purely written in Java 7.
 * Minsdk is 11.
 * Uses com.android.support:appcompat-v7:28.0.0-rc01 version of the v7 support lib.
-If you use another support lib version in your app you will have a problem - which can be solved either by using this exact version mentioned or with gradle dependency constraints as far as I know.
+If you use another support lib version in your app you will have a problem - which can be solved by using this exact version.

 ### The demo part (app module)
 * Written in kotlin